 Avoid Aggressive Dogs

 When organizing puppy playdates, it is essential to avoid including aggressive dogs or those who have a history of aggression.
 This helps create a safe environment where all puppies can play and socialize without fear of harm.
-If there are of aggression during a playdate, it's important to remove the aggressive dog immediately.
+If there are signs of aggression during a playdate, it's important to remove the aggressive dog immediately.

 Consent from Owners